decentral1se/tasty-discover/README.md

 ```

 `tasty-discover` will now search for test modules with the `MySuffix.hs`
-ending.
+file ending.
 If this option is not present, the default is the `Test.hs` suffix.
 See the [integration test example][suffix-example] for more details.

 ### Contributing
 Pull requests are very welcome!
 Please submit an issue so we can discuss what
 you would like to do.
 I test any changes within the `integration-test`
 directory, which has its own `.cabal` and `stack.yaml` file.
-Please add
-tests there if you want to add functionality.
-Check the issues for things
+Check the issues
-that can be worked on immediately.
+for things that can be worked on immediately.

 ### Other Haskellers made this possible
-This project borrows / is heavily influenced from the awesome work of the
-people involved with these projects:

   - [tasty][tasty-framework]
   - [tasty-th][tasty-th]
   - [hspec][hspec]